Home

 2- Value is somewhat strong.
 I know it is important and practice it sometimes.

-3- Value is something I admire greatly, but do not know how to implement it.
+3- Value is something I admire.
+But I do not know how to implement it.

 Choose two of the values rated a #2 or #3 on the scale that you would like to see move to #1.

-Now create a personalized plan for character education aimed at strengthening or acquiring each of the value / beliefs you have chosen.
+Now create a personalized plan for strengthening or acquiring each of the value / beliefs you have chosen.
 Some of the ways that can be used to strengthen values is to:

 Research: Find out as much as you can about that value through the libraries and/or internet.
 As you learn more you may want to better define your beliefs.